 In light of the importance of the antitrust laws and of the associations’ policy of strict compliance with the law, the following directives are issued to assure that all activity carried on under the name of the associations continues to satisfy both the spirit and letter of the antitrust laws.

-- Should any discussion take place at any of the associations’ meetings which violates or may violate the foregoing provision, the associations’ staff member or members present must terminate the discussion immediately.
-In the event the discussion is not terminated, the staff member or members present must announce that the meeting is terminated and leave the meeting forthwith.
+4. Should any discussion take place at any of the associations’ meetings which violates or may violate the foregoing provision, the associations’ staff member or members present will terminate the discussion immediately.
 Any such action must be noted in the minutes of the meeting and must be brought immediately to the attention of the President and CEO.